syncfusion-content/winui-docs/winui/Calendar-DateRangePicker/Restrict-DateRange-Selection.md

 ## Disable/block all weekends

 You can prevent the users from selecting weekend days or any other dates by handling the `ItemPrepared` event and setting `ItemInfo.IsBlackout` property value as `true` for those specific dates.

+N> You can also change the text to be displayed for specific days or dates in dropdown calendar using `ItemInfo.DisplayText` property.

 {% tabs %}
 {% highlight xaml %}